Surface Effects Commonly Used in Packaging Printing

 3D Embossing is typically applied to premium rigid box covers, calendar covers, art prints, or large display items.
 Its strong visual and tactile appeal makes it a signature finishing choice for luxury gift packaging and high-end products, despite the higher mold cost and more complex operation compared to standard embossing.

-4. Texture Embossing & Refraction Embossing
+4. Textured Embossing & Refractive Embossing

 4.1.
-Texture Embossing
+Textured Embossing

-The texture embossing creates a rustic feel.ư
+The textured embossing creates a rustic feel.ư

-Texture Embossing (Cán vân / 纹理压凸) is a technique used to create fine textured lines or patterns on the paper surface, imitating natural materials such as paper fibers, fabric weaves, or leather grains.
+Textured Embossing (Cán vân | 纹理压凸) is a technique used to create fine textured lines or patterns on the paper surface, imitating natural materials such as paper fibers, fabric weaves, or leather grains.
 This process delivers a refined, organic appearance reminiscent of art paper, adding tactile depth and sophistication to the design.

 The effect enhances both the visual and sensory qualities of the product, giving it a luxurious and handcrafted feel — an ideal choice for packaging designs that emphasize texture, craftsmanship, and premium aesthetics.

 4.2.
-Refraction Embossing
+Refractive Embossing

 The prismatic halo effect (name side) and prismatic fish scale effect (information side).

-Refraction Embossing (Chiết quang / 折光压纹) is a technique that creates micro-optical patterns on the printed surface or on a post-print coating layer.
+Refractive Embossing (Chiết quang | 折光压纹) is a technique that creates micro-optical patterns on the printed surface or on a post-print coating layer.
 These patterns generate light-reflecting or light-diffusing effects such as halo lines, radiating beams, or fish-scale textures.
 The patterns shift in color and reflection depending on the viewing angle, producing a high-tech, modern visual effect while also enhancing the product’s anti-counterfeiting capability.

 As the material passes through the nip under heat and pressure, the engraved design is transferred onto the surface, creating either decorative textures or distinctive optical refraction effects.
 This technique is widely applied in premium packaging, security packaging, and art prints that demand high visual value and strong brand identity.

-5. UV / Varnish Coating
+5. UV Coating & Varnishing

 UV spot coating shaping the logo on a sand-textured background.

-UV / Varnish Coating (Phủ UV / Vecni / UV / 清漆涂层) is the process of applying a thin protective layer to the printed surface, primarily to safeguard the ink, enhance mechanical durability, and elevate the visual appeal of paper packaging or commercial prints.
+UV Coating / Varnishing (Phủ UV / Vecni | UV / 清漆涂层) is the process of applying a thin protective layer to the printed surface, primarily to safeguard the ink, enhance mechanical durability, and elevate the visual appeal of paper packaging or commercial prints.

-Varnish Coating: A traditional coating that can be gloss, matte, or satin.
+Varnishing.
+A traditional coating that can be gloss, matte, or satin.
 It helps protect the ink layer from minor scratches, improves ink adhesion, and prepares the surface for subsequent finishing processes.

-UV Coating: A coating cured by ultraviolet light, producing a high-gloss, durable, and scratch-resistant finish.
+UV Coating.
+A coating cured by ultraviolet light, producing a high-gloss, durable, and scratch-resistant finish.
 It delivers a striking visual effect and can be applied as flood UV (full surface) or spot UV (selective application) to highlight specific elements such as logos, patterns, or text.

 Depending on the desired aesthetic outcome, cost, and protection level, designers and print technicians can flexibly combine Varnish and UV Coating.
 This strategic use of surface finishing not only enhances the visual impact but also strengthens brand presence and perceived product value.